begin with a free consultation (949) 870-3800

-Orange County Premises Liability Lawyers
+Orange County Premises Liability Lawyer

 Whether you’re visiting a business, a restaurant, or someone’s home, you have the right to expect that the property has been kept reasonably safe.
 Under California law, property owners are required to regularly inspect their premises, make necessary repairs, and provide warnings about known hazards.
-When they fail to meet this responsibility and someone is seriously injured as a result, the consequences can be life-altering.
+When they fail to meet this responsibility, and someone is seriously injured as a result, the consequences can be life-altering.

 If you or someone close to you was hurt due to a property owner’s negligence, our legal team is ready to help.
 At Bentley & More LLP, our experienced Orange County premises liability attorneys have the skill and resources to handle even the most complex cases and to pursue the full compensation you deserve.
+To speak with an attorney and schedule a free, confidential consultation, contact us today.

 How Bentley & More LLP Helps You Build a Strong Premises Liability Claim